-IT I - Essentials - Course #7025 No prerequisite Grades 9-12 Grade 9 enrollment is subject to seat availability Certification Goal: A+ Computer Technician
+IT I - Essentials - Course #7025

+Grade 9 enrollment is subject to seat availability Certification Goal: A+ Computer Technician

-The IT Essentials course is based upon the content and skills needed for the A+ computer hardware and software certification.
-It is designed to introduce students to information technology and data communications in an exploratory format.
+The IT Essentials course focuses on the content and skills needed for the A+ computer hardware and software certification.
+Students learn information technology and data communications in an exploratory format.
 Students will develop the necessary skills to enter the IT field by building a computer, installing the operating system, adding peripherals, and receiving an overview of networking.
 The course is both a content and lab-oriented course that stresses laboratory safety, working in a team environment, and strategies to provide effective technical training and support.